 “Why?
 Someone else said the same to you?”

 Indeed someone else had.
-In the year before, with the same patronising tone.
+In the year before, using the same patronising tone.
 “You know, maybe it is good for us to do this after all.
 Not to protest V-Day, but to prove to folks like you that it is possible for people with different genitalia to have an enjoyable day together.
 Without ending up in bed.
-That includes doing so on Valentine’s Day.”
+This includes doing so on Valentine’s Day.”

 He eyed me.
 “Why so defensive?”